 I love taking her to gymnastics class, and so she’s a funny kid though, she does not like being told what to do, sounds just like me, and she gets scared of certain things.
 She does not want the teacher to help her, she wants me to help her.
 I’m like come on kid, just do the class, do what the other kids are doing, you’re making me look bad.

-I fall into that typical just do it, come on.
-I want you to just do the thing, don’t be scared, just go, it’s fine.
-Then of course the owner of the gym is who teaches it, and he sends me his gymnasts to work with.
-He’s like, “Oh, why don’t you do what you tell your kids to do, is baby steps,” right?
+I fall into that typical “just do it” mentality.
+I want you to do the thing, not be scared, and just go.
+Then the owner of the gym who teaches the class sends me his gymnasts to work with, he’ll say, “Oh, why don’t you do what you tell your kids to do – baby steps.”
 I’m like, “Oh yeah, okay.”
-This time around just go and touch the mat that’s next to the coach, and then go, and go do the next one.
+This time around just go and touch the mat that’s next to the coach and then go and do the next one.

 Taking Baby Steps

-Come around and then maybe you’ll hold onto the bar, and then you can leave, you don’t have to do it.
-I’m like I know you’re the best kid in this class, I know you could do this, but for her she needs to just go bit by bit when the coach is around, because for whatever reason that makes her nervous.
-It’s okay, he’s 6’3, she’s this tiny little thing.
-I could see that, that could make somebody nervous.
+Come around and maybe you’ll hold onto the bar.
+Then you can leave.
+You don’t have to do it.
+I know she’s the best kid in this class.
+I know she can do this, but for her she needs to just go bit-by-bit when the coach is around, because for whatever reason that makes her nervous, which is ok.
+He’s 6’3 and she’s this tiny little thing.
+I can see how that could make somebody nervous.

-The other day we were doing the parachute, and they had this challenge where all the little’s were supposed to run all the way around this massive parachute around all the big parents, and they come back and sit with their grown-up.
-She looked at me and was like, “I am not running around this whole thing without you, no way.”
+The other day we were doing the parachute.
+They had a challenge where all the little’s were supposed to run all the way around this massive parachute, around all the parents, and come back and sit with their grown-up.
+She looked at me and like there was no way she was running around this big thing without me.

-She’s not, she just gets nervous around big people, because she’s a little person, and that is totally okay.
-Next week maybe we’ll get to the green or the red, maybe she’ll get halfway, and maybe she’ll get all the way around.
+She just gets nervous around big people because she’s a little person, and that is totally okay.
+Next week, maybe we’ll get to the green or the red, maybe she’ll get halfway, and maybe she’ll get all the way around.
 If I force it, she’s not going to want to do it.
 Her brain is going to say, “This is not safe, I don’t like it, I don’t want to go.”
-If I say, “Just go to the blue,” she goes, she feels successful, I give her a high five, and off she goes.
+If I say, “Just go to the blue,” she goes, she feels successful, and I give her a high five.

-That’s the concept, it’s like change our expectations as parents and coaches, and just help them out of their comfort zone little by little until they’re the one, until she’s the one who’s like, “Mommy I want to swing on the rope today.”
-Like, “Girl get it,” it took us a couple of weeks, but today she did it, so that’s my little example where I was like, “Oh my gosh, this stuff totally works.”
+That’s the concept.
+Let’s change our expectations as parents and coaches, and help them out of their comfort zone, little by little.
+One day, she’ll be the one saying, “Mommy I want to swing on the rope today.”
+Girl, get it!
+It took us a couple of weeks, but today she did it.
+So that’s my little example where I realized this totally works!

 Don’t be a Perfectionist with Your Athlete

-That has to be the focus, not the you were this shining example in the class, because that’s not what it’s about, it’s about our effort.
-Okay, moving along, so now onto Jen’s question, so this is a cheer mom who said, she asked, “It’s the time of year for cheer tryouts, any suggestions on how to handle tryouts, especially if there is a mental block involved?
+Moving along to Jen’s question.
+This is a cheer mom who asked, “It’s the time of year for cheer tryouts.
+Do you have any suggestions on how to handle tryouts, especially if there is a mental block involved?
 How do we as parents navigate through this?”

-That whole little vignette about my kid I think totally applies.
-You have to check your expectations, if you’re like, “Oh my gosh, I really want my kid to make it.
-I don’t want her to be upset, I want to look good, we’ve all been working so hard.
-I want her to feel happy.”
-All of those are expectations, and expectations set you up to be upset.
+That whole little vignette about my kid totally applies here.
+You have to check your expectations.
+If your feeling like you really want your kid to make it and you don’t want her to be upset, but you also want to look good because you’ve been working so hard and you just want her to be happy… well, those are expectations.
+Expectations set you up to be upset.

 Have No Expectations

-I know that’s a really bold statement, because we go through our whole lives with all these expectations.
-If you could just go you know what?
-I’m expecting nothing, I don’t know, I don’t know how it’s going to go.
-Meanwhile you’ve got maybe a couple of weeks, maybe a month, maybe less to just focus on what’s within your control, okay?
+I know that’s a really bold statement.
+We go through our whole lives with expectations.
+Try to say, “You know what?
+I’m expecting nothing.
+I don’t how it’s going to go, but whatever happens happens.”
+Meanwhile, you’ve got a couple of weeks, a month, or maybe less to just focus on what’s within your control.

-You can get her there on time, you can feed her food that makes her body feel good and operate well.
-You can help her get some sleep, you can get her private lessons.
-You can take her tumbling classes, which I know this mom is doing, she’s doing everything within her power to prepare her daughter for the best tryout experience that she can have.
+You can get her there on time.
+You can feed her food that makes her body feel good and operate well.
+You can help her get some sleep, get her private lessons, even take her tumbling classes, which I know this mom is doing.
+She’s doing everything within her power to prepare her daughter for the best tryout experience she can have.

-When we have a mental block I can’t just rush Ruby around that parachute, I can’t just be like, “Go, it’s time, tryouts time, go, run around the parachute.”
-She’s going to be like, “Forget you, I’m out of here.”
-Her brains going to be where it is, she’s been putting in the work, we’ve been working on this.
+When we have a mental block, you can’t just rush your kid around that parachute.
+I can’t just say, “Go, it’s time, tryouts time, go, run around the parachute.”
+She’ll want to run the other way!
+Her brain is going to be where it is.
+She’s been putting in the work, we’ve been working on this.
 Mom’s been doing a really great job of being supportive, and giving her everything she needs without forcing her to make any progress that her brain isn’t ready to make.

-It’s almost like time to just stay focused on what you can control, praise her effort, be so proud of her, and let it go.
+It’s almost time to just stay focused on what you can control.
+Praise her effort, be so proud of her, and let it go.
 I tell some of my kids to make a worry box if they’re really worried about something.
-The State meets coming up, I don’t know how I’m going to do, I’m so stressed.”
-I’m like, “Okay, write it all down, what are you worried about?”
+If something is coming up and they are worried or stressed about performance, I’ll say, “Okay, write it all down, what are you worried about?”

-Mom, I’m saying you could do this too, write down like “I’m worried she’ll be upset, I’m worried she’ll feel bad, I’m worried she won’t make the team.
-I’m worried,” just write it all out, and then fold it up, and put it in your worry box, and shut it, and then let it go.
 There’s really nothing you can do beyond what you’re already doing.
-You can have the confidence that you are doing everything you need to do to set her up, and then from there you have to let go.
+You can have the confidence that you are doing everything you need to do to set her up for success, and from there you have to let go.

-Then my final note on this question before I move to the next one, is that I’m the kind of person who likes to think everything happens for a reason.
-I don’t know if everything happens for a reason, because I don’t have a crystal ball, and I can’t see the whole universe.
-Then, I do know that it makes me feel better, it makes me sleep well at night to think everything happens for a reason.
+My final note on this question is that I’m the kind of person who likes to think everything happens for a reason.
+I don’t know if everything does happen for a reason, because I don’t have a crystal ball, and I can’t see the whole universe.
+I do know that it makes me feel better and it helps me sleep well at night to think everything happens for a reason.

-I look back on my biggest struggles when I was a young gymnast, and I was overcome by fear, overcome anxiety.
+I look back on my biggest struggles when I was a young gymnast, and I was overcome by fear and anxiety.
 I’ve had a lot of what I felt were these awful, horrible crash and burns that led to the end of my gymnastics career.
-Failing out of school, like there were a lot of things that went wrong in my life.
-Divorce, I had all these, “Failures.”
+There were a lot of things that went wrong in my life.
+Failing out of school, divorce, failures.

-I look back on them and I’m like, “Thank goodness, thank goodness that didn’t pan out, thank goodness that guy didn’t work out, thank goodness, because the life I have today is immeasurably more wonderful than anything I could’ve imagined.”
-I can look back and go, “Oh yeah, okay, whatever is running this universe is taking care of me just fine, because every lesson I’ve needed to learn I’ve learned, and it’s brought me to this really enjoyable life.”
+I look back on them and I am thankful.
+Thankful that it didn’t pan out, thankful that guy didn’t work out, and thank goodness, because the life I have today is immeasurably more wonderful than anything I could’ve imagined.
+I can look back and say, “Oh yeah, okay.
+Whatever is running this universe is taking care of me just fine.
+Every lesson I’ve needed to learn I’ve learned, and it’s brought me to this really enjoyable life.”

 Michael Jordan’s Story

 I have to try to think about that for my daughter.
-Everything in her life is happening for whatever reason, and it’s so far for my life it’s gone well, so why wouldn’t it go okay for her too?
+Everything in her life is happening for whatever reason, and so far for my life it’s gone well, so why wouldn’t it go okay for her too?
 Even if she has to endure some disappointment.
-You guys may have heard of Michael Jordan, and a lot of people know he was cut from his high school varsity basketball team, he wasn’t cut, he was just put on JV.
+You guys may have heard of Michael Jordan.
+A lot of people know he was cut from his high school varsity basketball team.
+Well, he wasn’t cut, he was just put on JV.

 Instead of Quitting…

-He was like, “All right, well watch me.
-Watch me handle this,” so if she doesn’t make the team, if she doesn’t make the right team.
-If any of those things go wrong, what if everything is okay?
-Then you can say, “Good work, I love you, I’m so proud of you, let’s go get ice cream, what’s next?”
-It’s drop the expectations, drop the need to take care of her, and trust that it’s all going to be okay.
+He said, “All right, well watch me.
+Watch me handle this.”
+So if she doesn’t make the team, if she doesn’t make the right team, if any of those things go wrong, what if everything is okay?
+Then you can say, “Good work!
+I love you and I’m so proud of you.
+Let’s go get ice cream.”
+Drop the expectations, drop the need to take care of her, and trust that it’s all going to be okay.

 Let it Run it’s Course